Harry compares Meghan to Diana and criticizes royals' 'unconscious bias' in Netflix documentary - KESQ

 ™ & © 2022 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Muhammad Darwish, Zahid Mahmood, Christian Edwards and Sarah Dean contributed reporting.
+CNN’s Max Foster, Muhammad Darwish, Zahid Mahmood, Christian Edwards and Sarah Dean contributed reporting.